Lapin0t/phd-manuscript/main/02_games.typ

 At heart, a strategy for a given two player game is an automaton of some kind, in the loose sense that it has some internal states tracking information required to choose moves, and alternates between two kinds of transitions.
-Whenever it is their turn, i.e., in an active state, a strategy must choose a move to play and transition to a passive state.
+Whenever it is its turn, i.e., in an active state, a strategy must choose a move to play and transition to a passive state.
 And in a passive state, the strategy must accept any possible move made by a hypothetical opponent and transition to an active state.